MaxRees1/tower_game/README.md

 ```

 #### setGameFailed
-hook for number of current failed game
+hook for number of current failed games:
-This function takes in one parameters, score, and sets GameFailed to failedCount.
+This function takes in one parameter, score, and sets GameFailed to failedCount.
 ```
 function(failedCount) {
   // your logic